Iablunoshka/Iablunoshka/README.md

 - 👀 I’m interested in Python
 - 🌱  I'm learning everything now
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Disscord Nik :6masia9
+- 📫 How to reach me Disscord nickname :6masia9

 <!---
 Iablunoshka/Iablunoshka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.